bruno78/bruno78.github.io/_projects/2016-09-16-gunlaw-project.md

   - Data analysis
 ---

-This project is part of [*Capstone: Retrieving, Processing, and Visualizing Data with Python*](https://www.coursera.org/learn/python-capstone) which is the 5th and last course of the [Python for Everybody Specialization](https://www.coursera.org/specializations/python) by Michigan University offered on [Coursera](https://www.coursera.org).
+This project analyses how opinions on gun control laws have changed throughout the years in the United States.

 <!-- excerpt -->

 The project was divided in two parts: